-Toilets are located behind the main Hall but please bear in mind that they are not always available.
+Nearest toilets are located next to the Asda car park which is approx. 0.5km away.
 There is a free car park and also free parking in the roads that surround the park.
 There is an enclosed children’s play area adjacent to the car park and also a skate park, climbing wall, tennis courts and bowling green.

 Getting there by public transport

 Bus: The main bus depot is in Ellesmere Port Town Centre and just a few minutes walk from Whitby Park.
 On leaving the bus station, head towards the Fire Station on Wellington Road.
 Pass the Fire Station on your left and turn left at the traffic lights.
 Whitby Park is approx. 50m on your right.

 Train: The nearest train station is Ellesmere Port which is approx. 1 mile away.
 On exiting the train station you should head along the A5032 Whitby Road towards the Town Centre passing the Civic Hall on your left.
 On reaching the main cross roads with the police station opposite, turn left and Whitby Park is approx. 100m on the right hand side.
 Please see the Mersey Rail website for more details.

 Getting there on footWhitby Park main entrance is located on Stanney Lane however it is also openly bordered by Park Drive and Thamesdale which can be used to enter the park.
 The start line is in front of the main hall which is in the centre of the park.